I have played 40 hours of Forza Horizon 4. I love it. I made a 22-minute video about how much I love it.

 In Forza Horizon 4, players experience all four seasons of a fictionalised British Isle, which includes one Scottish city (I won’t spoil which one).
 In keeping with this theme of four seasons, I divided my video into four chapters.
 Each of these chapters focuses on one wish I found myself making while playing Forza Horizon 4.

 This post originally appeared September 27.
-We’ve bumped it today for Forza Horizon 4's general release this week.
+We’ve bumped it today for Forza Horizon 4’s re-release on Steam this week.

 I wished this game had existed when I was nine years old.
 I loved cars then, though back in 1988 a kid could only get so far loving cars through Hot Wheels.
 I would have played no other game than this if it had come out when I was a kid.